HTTP URL Monitoring

 - Provide the HTTP/HTTPS URL address you want to monitor.

-- Enter any keyword as match content.
+Content check: Additionally, you can choose to perform content check in the URL page.
 The URL monitoring searches the keyword in the content of the URL page to check the availability of the URL.
-This is optional.

 - Space character will be acting as the delimiter.

 - Regex content check is supported only for "Should contain" field.
 The "Should not contain" field supports only plain text match.

 - Limitation for content check is subject to 250 characters.

 - Click Add URL Monitor to initiate monitoring of the specified URL.

 - Security/firewall requirement - URL should be accessible from the machine where AppManager server is running.